maranton/is/Part-6.-Stream-It.md

 $ sudo python sensors.py
 ```

-This script outputs the sensor values to the prompt.
+This script streams the data from both sensors to Initial State and outputs the sensor values to the prompt.
+The prompt output will help you troubleshoot any issues you might have with wiring your circuit.
 You should see something similar to the following:

 ```
 Temperature: 63.5 F